List of alien races in Marvel Comics: Kosmosians

 The Kosmosians are a semi-reptilian race with similarities to multi-cellular amoeboids, with bodies that can "flow" as they move, thereby changing their length, which is 50' on average.
 Kosmosians come from the planet Kosmos, fifth from the sun in the Zokka star system, in the Milky Way galaxy.
 They have limited telepathic abilities which cause victims to be hypnotized into ceasing to live.
 Dr. Vernon van Dyne, father of Janet van Dyne once summoned a Kosmosian to Earth, which killed him.
 Hank Pym drove the creature away from Earth.
 First seen in Tales to Astonish #44 (June 1963).

 Kronans

 The Kronans are a semi-humanoid race, also known as "the Stone Men of Saturn", whose orange bodies are silicon-based and 8 ft tall on average, with thick, virtually impenetrable stone-like hides.
 Their home planet is Ria, first from the sun in the Krona star system in the Milky Way galaxy.
-As revealed in WWH: Aftersmash: Warbound #4, Kronas do not reproduce they're produced by the planet and Kronans are in fact genderless.
+As revealed in World War Hulk: Aftersmash: Warbound #4, Kronans are genderless and do not reproduce sexually, emerging from Ria itself.
 The most notable Kronan has been the Hulk's ally Korg.
 First seen (as the Stone Men from Saturn) in Journey into Mystery #83 (August 1962).